 The Scene

-On day one in this class, students filled out a survey (via Google forms).
+On day one in this class, students completed a survey (via Google forms).
 I have downloaded the results of the survey in the form of a .csv file, and after cleaning the data (we’ll discuss what this meant in class), I saved the .csv file was saved to our course resource site in the data tab.

 In this webpage, we show how to load the data into an RStudio session, and some ways to begin exploring the data in RStudio.